info314/website/docs/assignments/pi-setup.md

 ### Linux Users
 Using your default package manager (likely `yum` or `apt`), confirm that __Avahi mDNS__ services are installed (mDNS is typically part of the default distribution).

-## Install Raspbian
+## Install Raspberry Pi OS
 The Raspberry Pi is built with Linux distributions in mind.
-The official distribution, which we'll use in our labs is known as __Raspbian__ and is based on Debian Linux.
-If you're familiar at all with Ubuntu, you should be mostly at home working in Raspbian.
+The official distribution, which we'll use in our labs is known as __Raspberry Pi OS__ and is based on Debian Linux.
+If you're familiar at all with Ubuntu, you should be mostly at home working in Raspberry Pi OS.
 Don't worry if Linux is not your jam.
 We'll provide plenty of guidance so that you can focus your energy on the network concepts.

-### Write Raspbian to MicroSD
+### Write Raspberry Pi OS to MicroSD
-Download a current image of Raspbian from http://www.raspberrypi.org/downloads.
+Download **"Raspberry Pi OS Lite"** from https://www.raspberrypi.org/software/operating-systems/.

-We will use __Raspbian Buster Lite__ for this course.
-This version of Raspbian is headless, meaning that it does not include a desktop environment.
+We will use __Raspberry Pi OS Lite__ for this course.
+This operating system was once called __Raspbian Buster Lite__ , so many guides in this course may contain references to the old name, __Raspbian__, but please know that they are referring to __Raspberry Pi OS__.
+This version of Raspberry Pi OS is headless, meaning that it does not include a desktop environment.
 We’ll leverage SSH to do all of our configuration through the CLI.

 Use __[Etcher](#before-you-start)__ to write the image you've downloaded to a microSD.
 Be aware that this process will overwrite any data that was already stored on the card.